10 Best Neighborhoods in Detroit, MI

 6. Palmer Woods

-Palmer Woods, Detroit is another one of Detroit's notable historic districts lined with elm trees and Tudor Revival homes.
+Palmer Woods is another of Detroit's notable historic districts, lined with elm trees and Tudor Revival homes.
 The neighborhood received its name from Thomas W. Palmer, a U.S. Senator who gifted more than 100 acres of farmland for use as a public park.
 His family also sold land to a residential subdivision that became Palmer Woods.
-A variety of gorgeous architecture is around every corner of Palmer Woods, including Tudor Revival and neo-Georgian.

 The lovely neighborhood received the Michigan Horticultural Society's Award of Merit in 1938 and is now home to well-heeled Detroit locals.
 Doctors, lawyers, executives, and families call Palmer Woods home.